Access to free period products

 We worked with five suppliers to test a mix of different pad and tampon products, and ways for students to access these products.
 These suppliers were chosen for their significant experience in period products and involvement in period poverty programmes.

 Suppliers distributed products in various ways, engaging students in the design of their approach.
 At some schools and kura, students ordered their preferred products for up to three months to take home with them, with additional product available at school for emergencies.
 Other schools had dispensers installed or product available in the bathrooms for students to access discretely.
 Products were provided during Term 3 and 4 2020.

 The feedback from the trial was overwhelmingly positive.
 Students emphasised they felt heard and cared for.
 They also valued having choice, both in product and how it was made available to them.
 Schools provided feedback on the shift in culture at school as the provision of product helped to reduce the stigma around periods for their students.

-The first phase of this initiative is being extended until the end of Term 2 2021 to ensure there is no lapse in product for these students.
+The first phase of this initiative is being extended until the end of Term 2 2021 to ensure students continue to receive period products.

 List of schools and kura in the Waikato trial phase

 |Te Kūiti High School (Alternative Education Managing School)||South Waikato|